benmaier/tacoma/docs/temporal_networks/read_write_and_share.rst

 us to easily read, write and share the data present in :class:`_tacoma.edge_lists` and :class:`_tacoma.edge_changes`.

-The status quo --- CSV
+The status quo --- csv
 ----------------------

 Typically, data is shared in csv-format (or tsv)